Generated with Avocode. Generated with Avocode.

 What to expect

-If you’re reading this, thank you for taking at least the first step towards supporting local league cricket and becoming an umpire.
+Taking you for your interest in supporting local league cricket and becoming an umpire.

 How does it work in real life?